How Does a Business Loan Affect Personal Credit?

 Some business credit cards or small credit lines show up on your personal credit report when there’s no clear legal separation between you and the business.

-If your personal score is already borderline, another hard inquiry can push you below a lender’s cutoff and affect rates or approvals on future personal borrowing.
+If your personal score is already borderline, another hard inquiry can push you below a lender’s cutoff.
+This makes it harder to secure traditional funding, sometimes requiring you to rely on business loans for bad credit for future borrowing needs.

 And SBA loans that require a personal guarantee appear in your personal credit picture – which matters when you later apply for a mortgage and a lender calculates your debt-to-income ratio.